barneycouch/couscousdetector/README.md

 #Jeeves, the infamous Couscous detector.

 ##Introduction
 Nobody likes couscous, so we built this to email us when it's tragically on the menu.
-By popular demand it's expanded to tell you when other horrible dishes are avilable, and there's more hall amelioration measures in the pipeline.
+By popular demand it's expanded to tell you when other horrible dishes are avilable, and what the daily menu is.

-##Usage
+##For the Public

-`food_search.py` scrapes the hall menu for specified foods and returns a food report. 'food_search()' does the actual menu scrpaing, whilst 'food_report()' prepares per-user reports.
+Send an email to `jthebutler@gmail.com` with the foods you don't like in the subject field, separated by commas. e.g. `Cous Cous, Salad, Pie`

-`get_menu.py` fetches the daily menu, also includes functions to fetch the menu on a specific day (Monday:0, Sunday:6) and to return the unformatted menu.
+##For the Devs

-`receive_email.py` and `send_email.py` check our inbox for new subscribers and send out the email alerts to our mailing list, respectively.
+`send_email.py` sends out the emails to all our subscribed users, calling on `food_search.py` and `get_menu.py` to find that food and retrieve the daily menu.

-`users.txt` forms our mailing list, holding those unlucky enough to be subscribed to our emails of doom.
-Also includes their notified foods, with format (per line) "user-email,food1,food2,ect"
+`receive_email.py` monitors our inbox for new subscribers and their preferences.

-`food.txt` includes all the foods we scrape for, to avoid more scraping than needed.
+User preferences and total food tracked are stored in `users.txt` (in the form `user-email,food1,food2`) and `food.txt` (one food per line), both in the `.gitignore` file so not appearing here.
+If you can't run this script create these first.